Battle of Oriskany

-The battle also marked the beginning of a war among the Iroquois, as Oneida warriors under Joseph Louis Cook and Han Yerry allied with the American cause.
-Most of the other Iroquois tribes allied with the British, especially the Mohawks and Senecas.
-Each tribe was highly decentralized, and there were internal divisions among bands of the Oneida, some of whom also migrated to Canada as allies of the British.
-The site is known in Iroquois oral histories as "A Place of Great Sadness."
-The site has been designated a National Historic Landmark; it is marked by a battle monument at the Oriskany Battlefield State Historic Site.
+The battle also marked the beginning of a civil war among the Iroquois, as Oneida warriors under Louis Cook and Han Yerry aligned with the Patriot cause, as did the Tuscarora.
+As the Mohawk, Seneca, Cayuga, and Onondaga were allied to the Loyalist cause, this resulted in incidents of armed conflict between the two factions.
+The battle's location is known in Iroquois oral histories as "A Place of Great Sadness", and has been designated as a National Historic Landmark along with being marked by a monument at the Oriskany Battlefield State Historic Site.